 A city tucked away in the mountains of Peru’s Andes, Huaraz is a can’t miss destination in Peru.
-This is a region of the world that rivals any other mountain meccas out there.
-Despite its jaw-dropping views and affordable adventures, Huaraz is still relatively untouched by tourism.
-Most travelers coming to Peru seem to flock to the southern half of the country, leaving these hidden gems in the north for those of us willing to venture off the beaten path.
+This region of the world can rival any other mountain meccas out there.
+Despite its jaw-dropping views and affordable adventures, Huaraz still remains largely untouched by international tourism.
+Most travelers visiting Peru seem to flock to the southern half of the country, leaving these hidden gems of the north to those of us willing to venture off the beaten path.

 How To Get To Huaraz

 You can also fly to Huaraz as they have an airport near the city.
 Flights within Peru are relatively cheap but I recommend taking an overnight bus just as well.
 They are often cheaper and more comfortable and will save you a night of accommodation.
+If you have taken a Peruvian night bus before, then you’ll know just how much it feels like a first class flight.
 Plus, it helps reduce your carbon footprint!

 The Best Things to do in Huaraz

-Huaraz is a trekker’s mecca.
+Huaraz is a mecca for trekkers.
 Often called the Switzerland of Peru, Huaraz is as dreamy as it gets for the outdoorsy traveler.
-Thankfully, Huaraz is also much, much cheaper than Switzerland.
-Whether you just want to chase views on a calm trek or on a multi-day expedition, Huaraz has got something for you.
+Thankfully, it is also much cheaper than Switzerland.
+Whether you just want to chase views on a laid-back day hike or really attune yourself to nature on a multi-day expedition, Huaraz has got something for you.

 Best Multi-Day Treks In Huaraz

 If you come to Huaraz, the best thing to do is get out to the mountains as soon as you can.
 Sleeping under the stars and in the shadows of giants is an experience unlike any other.